-Dog Bite Attorney in Morristown, NJ
+Dog Bite Lawyer in New Jersey

 The damage done by a dog bite can leave the victim significantly disfigured, disabled and seriously injured.
 Even an animal with no history of violence, if not properly trained and restrained, has the potential to do serious harm, leaving the attacked person suffering serious physical and emotional trauma.
 A dog owner’s homeowners insurance typically covers dog bite injuries.
 Your neighbor’s personal liability is paid by that insurance.